7 steps to avoiding a human data breach

 All these errors have the potential to lead to patient harm, as well as regulatory action and reputational damage.

-The good news is that many of these breaches are preventable, and our experience is that the time taken to avoid having a data breach is definitely preferable to the time and stress of having to respond to a breach.
+The good news is that many of these breaches are preventable.
+In our experience the time taken to avoid a data breach is definitely preferable to the time and stress of having to respond to a breach.

 Final suggestions